How (and why) to pay your taxes with a credit card in 2020

 The transfer ratio for Capital One miles is 2:1.5 or 2:1 depending on the partner, which means that not every transfer partner is a good deal.
 Read our complete guide to the Capital One transfer partners for more details.

-The information for the Capital One Venture, Capital One Spark Miles, Citi Premier, and Citi Prestige has been collected independently by Million Mile Secrets.
+The information for the Capital One Spark Miles and Citi Prestige has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Chase Ultimate Rewards